 - Color: pink to dark red colored fruit with some russeting, flesh is dark red under skin and cream closer to the core of the apple.
 When made into a cider, the apples press out to a blood red must.

 - Disease resistance:

 - Scab – resistant

 - Flowering Group: 3

-- Cross pollinates with: crab apple trees.
-Needs to be pollinated with different variety with same flowering/bloom period (early season).
+- Cross pollinates with: Crab apple trees.
+Needs to be pollinated with a different variety with the same flowering/bloom period (early season).